IBM-Cloud/tf-ibm-docs/README.md

 ## Publishing the static site

-- Execute the `/.publish.sh` script - this will push to GitHub
+- Execute the `/.publish.sh` script - this will push to GitHub automatically using your locally configured git credentials